nuxt/website-v2/content/en/guides/features/file-system-routing.md

       - _slug.vue
       - _slug/index.vue
     correctAnswer: dynamic.vue
-  - question: Dynamic routes are ignored by the nuxt build && nuxt export command?
+  - question: Dynamic routes are ignored by the nuxt generate command?
     answers:
       - True
       - False
     correctAnswer: False
+  - question:
-  - question: How do you access the route params for a dynamic page such as users/_id.vue?
+      How do you access the route params for a dynamic page such as users/_id.vue?
     answers:
       - $route.params.id
       - $route.id